 How To Use Windows Performance Toolkit to Troubleshoot a Hight Antivirus Activity

-The first time I began using Windows 10 on my Laptop, I’ve noticed that there is a lot of CPU activity the first minutes after the system’s startup …
+When I first began using Windows 10 on my Laptop, I noticed a lot of CPU activity in the first minutes after the system’s startup.

-The Windows Task Manager shows me that this CPU activity is caused by my Sophos Antivirus!
+The Windows Task Manager shows me that my Sophos Antivirus causes this CPU activity!

-And I was asking my self, why my Antivirus is using CPU like that?
-I guess he is doing his job, by scanning for viruses or other threats …
+I was asking myself why my Antivirus was using the CPU like that.
+I guess it is doing its job by scanning for viruses or other threats.

-So, I decided to use Windows Performance Toolkit to figure this out.
+So, I decided to use the Windows Performance Toolkit to figure this out.

 • First, I’ve restarted my Laptop.

-• Just after I logged in Windows, I’ve started Windows Performance Recorder (WPR) to record a trace.
+• Just after I logged in to Windows, I started Windows Performance Recorder (WPR) to record a trace.

 • When the High CPU activity happened, I waited a few seconds to allow WPR to record a trace.